Mixed Motives and Geometric Representation Theory in Equal Characteristic: Introduction

-Just as constructible sheaves live inside more general triangulated categories, as for example étale sheaves, our formalism of mixed sheaves is developed using \emph{mixed motives in equal characteristic}, i.e., motives on characteristic $p$ schemes with characteristic $p$ coefficients. \begin{unnumberedTheorem} There is a system $\H(X,\kk)$ of $\kk$-linear tensor triangulated categories of motives associated to quasi-projective schemes $X\rightarrow \overline\F_p$.
-It is equipped with a six functor formalism fulfilling all the usual properties (see Theorem \ref{theo:propertiesofH} for a list).
+Just as constructible sheaves live inside more general triangulated categories, as for example étale sheaves, our formalism of mixed sheaves is developed using \emph{mixed motives in equal characteristic}, i.e., motives on characteristic $p$ schemes with characteristic $p$ coefficients.
+Using the work of Ayoub \cite{Ayo07}, Cisinski--Déglise \cite{CD} and Geisser--Levine \cite{GL} we will show: \begin{unnumberedTheorem}[Theorem \ref{theo:propertiesofH}, Corollary \ref{coro:calculateHigherChowGroups}] There is a system $\H(X,\kk)$ of $\kk$-linear tensor triangulated categories of motives associated to quasi-projective schemes $X/\overline\F_p$.
+It is equipped with a six functor formalism fulfilling all the usual properties.
 Moreover for smooth varieties $X\rightarrow \overline\F_p$ one has